Congo Jazz

-Congo Jazz is the second title in the Looney Tunes series starring Bosko.
-It was distributed by Warner Bros. and The Vitaphone Corporation.
+Congo Jazz is a 1930 American animated comedy short film directed by Hugh Harman and Rudolf Ising.
+It is the second film in the Looney Tunes series starring Bosko.
 It was released as early as July 26, 1930.
 (Note: Archived from a July 29 article, this is based on the fact that new cartoon shorts would premiere in theaters on Saturdays.)
-Congo Jazz was the first cartoon to feature Bosko's falsetto voice that he would use for the bulk of the series' run (the previous Bosko short, Sinkin' in the Bathtub, had used a derisive African-American dialect).
-It has the earliest instance of a "trombone gobble" in animation.
+Congo Jazz was the first cartoon to feature Bosko's falsetto voice, provided by Bernard B. Brown, that he would use for the bulk of the series' run; the previous Bosko short, Sinkin' in the Bathtub, had used a derisive African-American dialect.